RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 There are two ways to connect to your RAK5146 WisLink LPWAN Concentrator setup.

-Before powering the Raspberry Pi 3B+ or 4, you should install the LoRa and GPS antennas.
+Before powering the Raspberry Pi 3B+ or 4, install the LoRa and GPS antennas.
 Not doing so might damage the boards.

 1. Wi-Fi AP Mode

 .
-Take note of this IP address as this will be needed in connecting via SSH.
+Make note of this IP address, as it will be needed to connect via SSH.

-There is no need to configure the IP address of your PC as it will be assigned automatically via the DHCP server.
+There is no need to configure the IP address of your PC, as it will be automatically assigned by the DHCP server.

 2. Via the Ethernet Port on the Raspberry Pi

-You can also connect your PC to the gateway through an Ethernet cable.
+You can also connect your PC to the gateway using an Ethernet cable.
 By default, the IP address of the gateway’s Ethernet interface is 192.168.10.10

 , so you need to set the IP address of your PC’s Ethernet to the same network segment, for example, 192.168.10.20